 The award-winning Bishop Foley Catholic Robotics team started in 2002 and is known as “Team 910 - The Foley Freeze.”
 The club has competed in several competitions.
 One of the competitions was at the Georgia Dome, where they tied for third in the world against teams from 37 countries and 50 states.

-Currently there are approximately 65 students on the team.
+Currently, there are nearly 60 students on the team.
 They have a very successful competition record and continue to be one of the top teams in the state and Midwest.
-Students learn skills in areas of manufacturing, mechanical and electrical engineering, computer programming, business, web development, marketing and much more.
+Students learn skills in areas of manufacturing, mechanical and electrical engineering, computer programming, business, web development, marketing, journalism, photography and much more.